-People, pipes, passion As the North of England's gas distributor, Northern Gas Networks (NGN) keeps 2.7 million homes and businesses in the North East, Northern Cumbria and much of Yorkshire cooking on gas.
+People, pipes, passion

+As the North of England's gas distributor,

+Northern Gas Networks (NGN) keeps

+2.7 million homes and businesses in the

+North East, Northern Cumbria and

+much of Yorkshire cooking on gas.

 Our patch contains a mix of large cities including Newcastle, Sunderland, Leeds, York, Hull and Bradford and more sparsely populated rural areas.
-We don't generate the gas, we transport it, through a vast network of underground pipes - stretching 37,000 km.
+We don't generate the gas, we transport it through a vast network of underground pipes stretching 37,000 km.
 During peak periods of demand, we transport four times as much energy as the electricity networks.
 Safety, reliability, integrity and great customer service are at the heart of our business.
 We have won many national awards for the quality of our customer service, and pride ourselves on being great people to work with.
-Northern Gas Networks as much energy transported during peak times as the electricity networks .....
+Working with biomethane producers If you are a biomethane producer, we can help you get your gas into our network, through a comprehensive design consultation and connection service.
+We'll help you understand available capacity on our network; the most suitable connection point and the equipment, processes and costs involved.
+We'll also guide you through all the legislative and legal issues to ensure that your project complies with regulatory standards.
+You will have a dedicated key account manager working with you every step of the way.
+We want your project to succeed! as much energy transported during peak times as the electricity networks 37,000km km network of underground pipes